The pH of Sodium Borate in Water

 To ensure the optimal performance and safety of your pool, it’s essential to maintain proper water balance, including the pH and total alkalinity levels.
 By understanding the pH of sodium borate and utilizing boric acid as an alternative, pool owners and professionals can effectively manage borate levels without significantly impacting the overall water chemistry.

-See also The pH of Tap Water in Louisville, USA
+See also How to Lower pH of Distilled Water

 Regular testing, monitoring, and adjustments, as needed, can help ensure that the pool water remains within the recommended ranges for pH, total alkalinity, and borate concentration.
 This, in turn, can help maintain the overall health and longevity of the pool system.